AlanFreed/VolterraIntegralEquations.jl/README.md

 After a Volterra integral's data structure has been created, thereby initializing a problem, one can advance a solution along its path from node *n-1* to node *n* by sequentially calling the following function:
 ```
-function advance!(vie::VolterraIntegralVectorEquation, g′ₙ::ArrayOfPhysicalVectors, cₙ::PhysicalScalar)
+function advance!(vie::VolterraIntegralVectorEquation, g′ₙ::PhysicalVector, cₙ::PhysicalScalar)
 ```
-wherein `vie` is an instance of type `VolterraIntegralVectorEquation.` Argument `g′ₙ` is an array of length 3 that contains rates for the control function at times $t_{n,1} = t_{n-1} + \mathrm{d}t/6$, $t_{n,2} = t_{n-1} + \mathrm{d}t/2$ and $t_{n,3} = t_{n-1} + 5\mathrm{d}t/6$, while argument `cₙ` is a scalar field.
+wherein `vie` is an instance of type `VolterraIntegralVectorEquation.` Argument `g′ₙ` is a vector that contains the known rate for the control function at time $t_n = t_{n-1} + \mathrm{d}t$, while argument `cₙ` is a known scalar field also evaluated at time $t_n$.

 There are applications where a solution is to be secured iteratively, e.g., during an optimization problem.
 In such cases one can call the following method as many times as needed before advancing a solution to its next node along its path via a call to `advance!.` Such iterative refinements result from a call to
 ```
-function update!(vie::VolterraIntegralVectorEquation, g′ₙ::ArrayOfPhysicalVectors, cₙ::PhysicalScalar)
+function update!(vie::VolterraIntegralVectorEquation, g′ₙ::PhysicalVector, cₙ::PhysicalScalar)
 ```
-where array `g′ₙ` is of length 3 containing rates for the control function refined via an iterative step in some external global solver, e.g., a finite element solver.
-One need not call method `update!` whenever the coefficient `cₙ`  and control rate `g′ₙ` are known explicitly.
+where `g′ₙ` is a vector and `cₙ` is a scalar.
+These fields contain updated estimates for the control function and/or the coefficient, e.g., as supplied by a finite element solver.
+One need not call method `update!` unless either the coefficient `cₙ`  or the control rate `g′ₙ` is not known explicitly.

 ## For Tensor Equations:

 ```
 struct VolterraIntegralTensorEquation <: VolterraIntegralEquation
     # Dimensioning fields
-    dt::PhysicalScalar          # distance separating global integration nodes
+    dt::PhysicalScalar          # distance separating neighboring solution nodes
-    N::Integer                  # number of integration nodes in a solution path
+    N::Int64                    # number of integration nodes in a solution path
-    Nₘₐₓ::Integer               # maximum number of nodes whose history is kept
     n::MInteger                 # current node along a solution path
-    # Arrays of length N+1 holding integrated variable rates at the global nodes
+    # Arrays of length N+1 holding control and response fields, and their rates
     f::ArrayOfPhysicalTensors   # array of integrated response function values
+    f′::ArrayOfPhysicalTensors  # array of response function rates
     g::ArrayOfPhysicalTensors   # array of integrated control function values
+    g′::ArrayOfPhysicalTensors  # array of control function rates
     t::ArrayOfPhysicalScalars   # array of times, the independent variable
-    # Array of length 3N holding response function rates at over local intervalS
-    f′::ArrayOfPhysicalTensors  # history array of response function rates
-    # Array of Nₘₐₓ normalized weights of quadrature for a product integral
+    # Array of N normalized weights of quadrature for a product integral
-    W::ArrayOfPhysicalTensors   # array of matrices holding quadrature weights
+    W::ArrayOfPhysicalScalars   # array holding the quadrature weights weights
 end
 ```